DeepmalaMehraGH/WorldBankProjectsJsonExercise/README.md

-Json Execises to solve queries on the World Bank Projects dataset
+Queries to solve queries using the World Bank Projects Json data